Sarah Kim, Ph.D.

 Sarah Kim, Ph.D. is a practicing pharmacometrician with a background in Applied Mathematics and a tenure-track Assistant Professor in the Department of Pharmaceutics at the University of Florida College of Pharmacy.
 She has received recognition from the international pharmacometrics scientific community, including the David Goldstein Award and multiple Presidential Trainee Awards from the American Society for Clinical Pharmacology and Therapeutics.
 As an early-stage Principal Investigator, she is currently leading several computational modeling projects to create and innovate quantitative solutions in healthcare.
 Since 2020, she has been serving as an AI initiative committee member at the University of Florida College of Pharmacy.

 Dr. Kim’s current research focuses on:

-Developing a disease progression model-based clinical trial simulation tool designed to optimize clinical trial enrichment and design of studies to investigate efficacy of potential therapies.
+(1) Developing disease progression model-based clinical trial simulation tools to optimize clinical trial enrichment and design of studies to investigate the efficacy of potential therapies.
 She is currently focusing on optimizing clinical trial designs for Duchenne muscular dystrophy, type 1 diabetes, and autosomal dominant tubulointerstitial kidney disease.